 Like many things in life, wisdom can be simple but difficult.
 It can be easy to know what to do but difficult to do it.
 In the Semitic mindset, a person is not wise when he knows what to do but does not do it, he is wise when he actually does what he knows to do.
 Knowing what to do but not doing it is not wisdom in the biblical sense of the word; in fact, it is foolishness.
 However, wisdom is the principal thing, the supreme thing, so we should make up our minds to acquire wisdom, which includes following through and acting on what we know to do.

-The Hebrew word we translate as by the phrase “the principal thing” is reshith (#07225 רֵאשִׁית), and it means “first, beginning, best, chief thing, main point,” thus the wording in Young’s Literal Translation: “The first thing is wisdom.”
+The Hebrew word that is translated in the REV by the phrase “the principal thing” is reshith (#07225 רֵאשִׁית), and it means “first, beginning, best, chief thing, main point,” which explains the wording in Young’s Literal Translation: “The first thing is wisdom.”
 Reshith is well known for its first use in the Bible, where it is translated “beginning” (Gen. 1:1).
 Scholars argue over the primary meaning of reshith in Proverbs 4:7, and whether it means “beginning, starting point,” or whether it means “chief thing, supreme thing.”
 The NET text note briefly explains the problem: “The absolute [state] and construct state of ) רֵאשִׁיתre’shit( are identical [see BDB].
 Some treat ) רֵאשִׁית חָכְמָהre’shit khokhmah) as a genitive-construct phrase: ‘the beginning of wisdom’ )cf. NAB, NASB, NRSV(.
 Others take רֵאשִׁית [reshith] as an absolute functioning as predicate and חָכְמָה [‘wisdom’] as the subject: ‘wisdom is the first/chief thing’ (cf. KJV, ASV).”

 Because God could have inspired Proverbs 4:7 to be written in a way that would not have allowed for the two possible translations, both of which are grammatically legitimate and both of which are true, we conclude that God intended for both meanings to be understood here: “Wisdom is the principal thing: get wisdom” and also, “the starting point of wisdom is this: get wisdom.”
 This makes Proverbs 4:7 an amphibologia; a verse with two meanings, both of which are true.
 A person fluent in biblical Hebrew reads the one verse and sees both meanings, while, sadly, English translators must choose which meaning they will put in their English translation and put the other meaning in a footnote or commentary entry.